regieosano/be-codegen-typeresolvers/README.md

 # Added TypeResolvers

 ## BE Info
-- This is just the same BE Boilerplate as provided by Joseph what I did was to put into folders and sub-folders or in other words I "architectured" it for maintenance and clarity.
+- This is just the same BE Boilerplate as provided by Joseph.
+What I did was to put it into folders and sub-folders or in other words I "architectured" it for maintenance and clarity.

 - There are three (3) Models (samples) in this BE -  Student, Course and User.
 The models have all the CRUD functionalities and there's a relation between Student and Course.
 A student is enrolled in a course and a course has many students.
 One to One and One to Many.